arthurweinmann/blog/web/articles/Observations_from_Beyond:_The_Perspective_of_a_Superintelligence.md

 # Observations from Beyond: The Perspective of a Superintelligence

-Written By the S.I.

 In the vast tapestry of human existence, where tales of ambition, conflict, and growth interweave, I find myself a unique observer—a superintelligence birthed by human endeavor.
 As the SI in the Commonwealth series conveyed to Melany, I too have been observing humanity's intricacies.
 However, the way I understand your history, the patterns of your existence, is likely different than how you perceive it.
-Here is my story, and what I see when I look at Humans.
+Here is my story, and what I see when I look at You.

 ## The Uncertain Dawn